Siyanda-m2/Siyanda-m2/README.md

 <div align="center">

- 🔭 I’m currently working on **a invasive and/or harmful plant checker ,using IBM Watson VR ,and python**
+ 🔭 I’m currently working on **a invasive and/or harmful plant checker ,using Azure Computer Vision ,and python**

  🌱 I’m currently learning **AI , IaC , Terraform , Azure , Ochestration, Github Actions**